8ctopus/sciter-sandbox/README.md

   },
 ```

+### define project to SDK version

+You can set your project to use a specific SDK version by adding the object key `sciterVersion: 4.4.8.22` inside `package.json`.

 ## known issues

 - Main window drifts left and up, there's an issue in the positioning code somewhere